pachyderm/pachyderm/examples/spouts/spout101/README.md

     ![get_file_reducer_master_1K_later](./img/pachctl_get_file_reducer_master_1K_later.png)

     That is it.
+You created your first spout pipeline.

 1. When you are done, think about deleting your pipelines.
 Remember, a spout pipeline keeps running:

     In the `examples/spouts/spout101` directory, run:.
     ```shell
-    pachctl delete pipeline reducer
     pachctl delete pipeline processor
     pachctl delete pipeline spout
     ```

-    A final check at your pipelines: your list should be empty of the 3 pipelines above.
-You are good to go.
+    A final check at your pipelines: your list should be empty of the 2 pipelines above.
     ```shell
     pachctl list pipeline
     ```